Songonge/Songonge/README.md

 * **Data Analysis**: Offers data analytics services such as data entry, data cleaning, analysis, visualization, and reporting to turn complex data into actionable insights.
 * **Dashboard Development**: Use data to design interactive dashboards to communicate insights.
 * **Training and Mentoring**: Training in Excel, Power BI, and SQL.
 Dedicated to helping others through mentoring, providing educational resources, guidance, and support.
-* **Academic Research**: Provide research and development to help you with your literature review, manage your project, or complete your dissertation.
+* **Academic Research and Publication**: Provide research and development services to help you with your literature review, manage your project, complete your dissertation, or collaborate on publications.
-* **GitHub Profile Optimization**: I help you optimize your GitHub profile and teach you how to host your projects on GitHub repositories.
+* **GitHub Profile Optimization**: I help you optimize your GitHub profile and teach you how to host and document your projects on GitHub repositories.
 * **Website Development**: I provide a range of solutions to strengthen your brand identity through the development of your website for market visibility.

 ## Connect with Me :mailbox: